AndreMIsidoro/tools/README.md

 	jq: Command line json processor
 	xmlstarlet: Command line xml processor.
 Similar to jq
 	zbarimg: scans image for bar and qr codes and prints any decoded data to stdout

-## Windows

-	Impacket: Network and sql protocols
-	RunasCs: is an utility to run specific processes with different permissions than the user's current logon provides using explicit credentials.